SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 ---

 # Choice of Methods
-4. Selection of Methods

-4.1 Knowledge and Data Collection
+## Knowledge and Data Collection

 To identify the educational and technical issues of digital learning platforms, we will: